You are here

 2.5 History of the present illness

 2.6 Current psychiatric status

 2.10 Educational history

 2.16 Supplementary clinical information

-2.18 Diagnosis: The report should provide the psychiatric diagnosis or diagnoses, according to the DSM-IV classification and additionally, the psychiatric diagnosis or diagnoses, according to the DSM-5 classification.
-This is because the RMA is progressively updating its SoPs to take into account the changes associated with DSM-5 progressively, and there is no way for delegates to establish which SoPs will reflect which version of the manual at any time, necessitating the provision of reports under both manuals.
+2.18 Diagnosis: The report should provide the psychiatric diagnosis or diagnoses according to the DSM-5 classification.
+This is because the RMA's SOPs reflect the definitions in the Fifth Edition of this manual.
 For conditions in remission indicate the extent of remission (full or partial) and when that remission occurred.
 Diagnoses for any non-psychiatric conditions should not be included.

 2.19 Date of onset: Specific information about the date/s of onset or permanent worsening of any diagnosed psychiatric condition is needed for investigation purposes.
 Exact dates should be provided where possible.
 The date of onset is the date on which the diagnostic criteria for the condition were first fulfilled, not the date on which any symptoms or signs first manifest.